Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-func-approx.rst

 Template Parameters
 ===================

-For further information on the template parameters for the Function Approximation, see :ref:`API_REFERENCE`.
+For further information on the template parameters for the Function Approximation, see :ref:`DSP_API_REFERENCE`.

 Access Functions
 ================

-To see details on the access functions for the Function Approximation, see :ref:`API_REFERENCE`.
+To see details on the access functions for the Function Approximation, see :ref:`DSP_API_REFERENCE`.

 Ports
 =====

 The Function Approximation library element supports IO-buffers for input and output ports.

-To see details on the ports for the Function Approximation, see :ref:`API_REFERENCE`.
+To see details on the ports for the Function Approximation, see :ref:`DSP_API_REFERENCE`.

 Design Notes
 ============